liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/07-using-front-end-development-code-assist-features-in-ide.markdown

 $$$

-By default, code inference is triggered by a keystroke combination; however, you can enable auto activation in IDE's Preferences menu.
+By default, code inference is triggered by a keystroke combination; however, you can enable auto activation in @ide@'s Preferences menu.
 Follow the steps below to enable auto activation:

 1. Navigate to *Window* &rarr; *Preferences* &rarr; *JavaScript* &rarr; *Editor*